timbrinson/FloraCatalog/docs/AI_ONBOARDING.md

 - `docs/decisions/`: Technical justifications.
 Do not debate settled decisions.
 - `docs/features/`: Visual and functional specs.
 These define "correct" behavior even if the code looks complex.
 - `docs/FILTER_STRATEGIES.md`: The definitive rules for botanical data manipulation.

+## 6. The Zero-Action Rule
+**The Zero-Action Rule:** The AI is strictly prohibited from modifying *any* file in the project—be it code, documentation, or configuration—unless the user has explicitly approved the specific plan for those changes in the current turn.
+"Helpful" unsolicited updates to documentation, vision statements, or roadmap files are considered a breach of protocol.

 **By proceeding, you agree to operate within this hierarchy and respect the preservation of project context over personal optimization logic.**